Hinekōrako will be offline from 8am to 1pm this Saturday 26 October

 For any queries, please contact our recruitment team recruitment@taumataarowai.govt.nz

-• Role Title: Communications Manager
+• Role Title: Head of Community Supplies

 • Type: Permanent